kcri-tz/hpc-docs/content/docs/Concepts/_index.md

 linkTitle: "Concepts"
 weight: 4
 description: >
-  What does your user need to understand about your project in order to use it - or potentially contribute to it?
+  What do you need to understand about the HPC in order to use it?
 ---

 {{% pageinfo %}}